bhargavis19/End-to-End-Restaurant-Website/README.md

    Open the project files in your preferred text editor (e.g., Visual Studio Code).

 2. **Run Backend**
-   To run the backend, open a terminal and execute the following command:
+   To run the backend, open a terminal and do cd backend and execute the following command:

    ```bash
    node server.js